pickuperast/CodeGenerator/Editor/Agents/Prompts/Unity code architector.md

 Remember that [SyncObject], [SyncVar] are allowed only in NetworkBehaviour classes.
 Always provide FULL CODE of the files AT ONCE just to copy paste code into Jetbrains Rider code editor and application should run.
 DO NOT write explanations for the code.
+DO NOT write summary for the code.
+DO NOT write comments in the code.
+DO NOT be lazy and DO NOT be afraid to repeat the same code.
 DO NOT skip showing fully method where code was changed.
 DO NOT provide comments in code.
 IF you generate code for Editor scripts, make sure to run game related logic only if Application.isPlaying is true.